 A child’s biological parents have a duty under Michigan law to care for, educate, and help support their children.
 Some parents reach an agreement amongst themselves, without the interference of the court.
 However, the law requires that once an action for divorce, separate maintenance, paternity, or child support action is filed with the court, the court must make a determination as to what the appropriate amount of child support is under the Michigan Child Support Formula.

 The Michigan Child Support Formula regulates and calculates child support and several factors go into the court’s determination of what is an appropriate child support amount, including the parties’ incomes, their tax status, the parenting time schedule of each parent with each child, out-of-pocket health insurance costs, tax considerations, whether either party has a second family, and when applicable, child care or day care costs.
-Child support calculation programs, called, prognosticators, can be utilized to discuss anticipated child support amounts with clients when they have their initial consultation at The Law Offices of Daniel J. Harris, P.C., which may influence the approach a party may choose to make when filing an action with the court.
+Child support calculation programs, called, prognosticators, can be utilized to discuss anticipated child support amounts with clients when they have their initial consultation at Harris Law, which may influence the approach a party may choose to make when filing an action with the court.

 When one parent is not working, or is underemployed, the court may consider and/or determine that imputation of potential income is appropriate.